AJamesPhillips/anot8/README.md

 ### Use anot8.org server when running locally

-When running locally, the render_pdf.html file can be forced to use anot8.org server by setting:
+When running locally, the render_pdf.html file can be forced to use anot8.org server instead of your local server by setting:

     localStorage.setItem("use_anot8_org_naming_authority_server", "1") // set value to "" to stop